I am standing at the window

 and can choose to make peace with Self and world,

-or choose to wage a war on Self-peace.
+or choose to wage an inner war on personal prosperity.

 To be a resistance fighter of conscious evolution is a choice.